noelledaley/privilege-walk/README.md

 # privilege-walk

-This application is a virtual version of the [Privilege Walk educational activity](https://edge.psu.edu/workshops/mc/power/privilegewalk.shtml).
-The exercise helps people understand the ways society privileges certain individuals over others.
+Privilege Walk is an Ember app and virtual version of the [Privilege Walk educational activity](https://edge.psu.edu/workshops/mc/power/privilegewalk.shtml).
+By answering questions based on their life experience, the app helps people understand the ways power and privilege can place them at an advantage or disadvantage.

 ## Prerequisites